watir/watirbook/installation/mac.md

 ## Mac OS X 10.9 ##

-*You will need internet access if you want to follow examples in this chapter.*
+I> You will need internet access if you want to follow examples.
+All examples are tested with Mac OS X 10.9.
+All browsers are English (US) version.

 ![Mac OS X 10.9 default desktop](https://raw.github.com/watir/watirbook/master/images/installation/mac/desktop.png)

-Machine is a clean installation of Mac OS X 10.9, fully patched, with 4 GB RAM.
-All browsers are English (US) version.